MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Forming-and-Joining.md

       -   Install code library

 The major difference between the Light application and Switch application is the selection of the network related plugins.
 Let's have a closer look at the enabled plugins.
+Please note that the plugins mentioned below are the minimal requirements to finish the Forming and Joining hands-on, however, it's not enough for making the "Coordinator/Router" and "Router" device to pass the Z3 certification.
+For Z3 certification, please refer to the Z3LightSoc and Z3SwitchSoc examples for the necessary plugins.

 The **Serial** has already been discussed at the Light.
 It' required for the CLI.
 The **Network Steering** plugin serves to discover the existing networks on the enabled channels.
 The device issues a Beacon Request message and listens the responses.
 If the Beacon response (from ZC or ZR) is received with set "permit association" flag, the device starts the joining process for the network, otherwise continue the scanning.
 Please see the Table 5.1 below for the recommended and required plugins.
 The **Update TC Link Key** is used to request new APS Link Key from the Trust Center.
 It should be enabled since the Light (Trust Center) has the Security Link Keys Library.